Dickinson-COMP-491-492/website/docs/assignments/PP04-Poster.md

 All team members must place a copy of the poster draft (`.pptx` file) into a `Poster` folder in their `COMP492` folder in their individual WiD repositories on GitHub by 8:00am on the assigned due date.
 Use a filename with the suffix `-draft.pptx` to make it clear that the file contains your poster draft.
 You will upload a final version later.

-In class on the due date for the poster draft, teams will peer review the poster drafts of other teams.
+In a class meeting following the due date for the poster draft, teams will peer review the poster drafts of other teams.
 A detailed peer review rubric will be provided.

 ## PP04-b - Final Poster Submission & Printing